 When you first graduate, having six months before you need to make your student loan payments sounds pretty luxurious.

 But in job search time, six months is not very long at all.
 The employment market is especially tough for fresh grads without experience.
-And depending on your field, it can take between three and nine months to land your first job after school.
+And depending on your field, it typically takes between three and six months to land your first job after school.

 Job searching is hard work, and it can often be a full-time commitment.
 From scanning job listings to writing customized cover letters, it’s physically and mentally exhausting.

 And there’s no guarantee of landing a job, which means you might still be unemployed and not making an income when your student loan grace period ends.

 If your student loan grace period is over and you are still unemployed, do not panic.
 There are options that can help you, including deferment and forbearance, or working side jobs.

 One option for anyone facing unemployment or financial hardship is deferment.
 This further postpones your student loan payments under certain circumstances.

 Interest will continue to accrue on most student loans, except for subsidized loans.
 Economic hardship deferments can last for as long as three years, but they’re not automatic.
 You need to reach out to your lender to request a deferment.

 Keep in mind that your lender may ask for documentation showing your lack of income, such as bank statements, as well as proof that you are looking for full-time employment.